 Chemical Engineers with graduate qualifications contribute immensely to the establishment of industrial projects at several stages including product market studies, evaluation and selection of feedstock's, process design, basic and detailed engineering, plant installation, testing, commissioning, and operation.
 There is an ever increasing place for post graduate chemical engineers in research.

-Realizing the importance of Chemical Engineering, the department of Chemical Engineering was established under Mega Project.
-At present we are offering both Undergraduate and Postgraduate Programmes.
+Realizing the importance of chemical engineering, the department of Chemical Engineering is offering two programmes in evening and weekends.